 I tweaked my homemade taco seasoning to infuse my raw shrimp with flavor as I prepped the other ingredients.
 Colorful bell peppers were sliced along with a large yellow onion.
 Along with some minced garlic, these vegetables were sauteed first in some olive oil, then drizzled with the juice from half a lime.

-A quick fry of the seasoned shrimp make this a dinner that can be on your table in less than 30 minutes.
-For a little crunch, I added a Brussels sprouts slaw to my fajita, made by tossing a package mix with equal parts cider vinegar, oil and plus a couple tablespoons of sugar.
+A quick fry of the seasoned shrimp makes this Spicy Shrimp Fajitas a dinner that can be on your table in less than 30 minutes.
+For a little crunch, I added a Brussels sprouts slaw to my fajita, made by tossing a package mix with equal parts cider vinegar, oil and plus a couple of tablespoons of sugar.

 Someone, to remain nameless, didn’t give the slaw a second glance.
 More for me, right?
 This Tex-Mex Fiesta Salad would be another delicious accompaniment.
 And I love this classic cabbage coleslaw, too.